 Education authorities will work with schools to develop a strategy and introduce this in a staged fashion, as appropriate to authority and individual school circumstances.
-All P1 pupils should have access to modern language learning by 2020.
+All children should have the opportunity to learn an additional language (L2) from P1 by 2020.